pytroll/pytroll-collectors/doc/source/index.rst

 Pytroll-collectors is a collection of scripts and modules to aid in operational processing of satellite reception data.
-The scripts communicate with each other using `posttroll`_ messages.
+The scripts run continuously (like daemons) and communicate with each other using `posttroll`_ messages.

 For example, a chain for processing MetOp AVHRR data from direct reception, in which external software deposits files on the file system,